igorasantos/ubuntu-post-install/README.md

 Alternatively, if you use `bash` and cloned this to your home folder, add the following to your `.bashrc` to run this script on-demand.

     export PATH=${PATH}:~/ubuntu-post-install/

+## To do install scripts
+- maven
+- golang
+- libreoffice-calc
+- forticlient